Jiujiang Jiangxi, China Travel Guide

 Local guides can be hired for Mount Lu explorations.

-Whether by public bus, taxi, ride-sharing, or on foot, Jiujiang offers various options to explore its city and adjacent natural wonders.
-A combination of these modes often the most enriching travel experience.
+Regardless of if it's by public bus, taxi, ride-sharing, or on foot, Jiujiang provides different options to discover its city and adjacent natural wonders.
+AN assortment of these modes often the most enriching travel experience.

 Always maintain an open mind and welcome local customs for the smoothest journey.
-Locals are generally willing to direct you, especially if you have your destination written in The chinese language.
+Locals are generally prepared to direct you, especially if you have your destination written in The chinese language.